 What Are the Symptoms of Itchy Ears and Other Ear Conditions that Women May Face in Menopause?

-Let us look at the symptoms women may go through when they have itchy ears, ringing ears, or other ear infections during menopause:
+Let us look at the symptoms women may go through when they have itchy ears, ringing ears, or other ear conditions during menopause:

 Itchy ears are a symptom of their own, quite evident from the name, where the inner ear canal gets itchy and dried.
 However, with itchy ears, one may have other associated symptoms.
 These include: